-What theme or headline have you come up with the life story of this young girl?
-When you connect these events what is the story are you hearing?
+What theme or headline have you come up with for the life story of this young girl?
+When you connect these events, what is the story you are hearing?

 Now, what if I was to “fill-out” this story with a few additional events in the girl’s life…

-#3 As soon as the girl started working her new job she began “researching”.
+#3 As soon as the girl started working at her new job, she began “researching”.
 The girl talked to many people about their job and life satisfaction.
-She observed the way of people lived and worked – from barristers to solicitors to real estate agents, to property developers, to secretaries to delivery people.
-This helped her discover what she wanted from life, and importantly what she didn’t want.
+She observed the way people lived and worked – from barristers to solicitors to real estate agents to property developers to secretaries to delivery people.
+This helped her discover what she wanted from life, and more importantly, what she didn’t want.

-Can you see how adding these extra events changes the story of the young girl.
-The first events are all true, but with the additional events the meaning changes as does the overall story.
+Can you see how adding these extra events changes the story of the young girl?
+All the events are true, but with the additional events shared in the second part of the story, the meaning changes as does the overall story.

 What theme or headline could you give the girl’s story now?

-By looking at events with new perspective we can completely change the view.
-Can you see how we get to shape the events of our lives.
+By looking at events with a new perspective, we can completely change the view.
+Can you see how we get to shape the events of our lives?
 You get to choose the headline of your story.

 Did you guess the girl in the story is me, Karletta Marie?